Checking in with Your Personal Injury Lawyer

 Other injuries including nerve, tendon and temporal-mandibular joint dysfunction (TMJ) are not capped.
 If you have injuries from non-motor vehicle accidents, these are also not capped under the Alberta regulations.

 Insurance companies may try to use the Regulations to say that your injuries are capped.
 However, your situation and the case law in Alberta might say otherwise.
+You can find the most up to date increase here.

 Even if it initially looks like your claim is within the capped regulations, your soft tissues or whiplash injuries may be outside of it.
-To learn more about what you’re entitled to for your injuries, talk to one of our experienced Alberta injury lawyers.
+To learn more about what you’re entitled to for your injuries, talk to one of our experienced Alberta personal injury lawyers.

 Book a Free Consultation